Home > Analyses > Real Estate > Realty Income Corporation

 Risk Analysis

-Below is a summary table of the key risks associated with investing in Realty Income Corporation (ticker: O), focusing on likelihood and potential impact:
+Below is a summary table identifying key risks facing Realty Income Corporation in 2026:

 | Category | Description | Probability | Impact |